 - 1. The assessment method, including the weighing of components, is to be transparent such that the student can ascertain how the result was reached. - 2.
 Written examinations will be assessed, with due observance of the provisions contained in Article 14(1), on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction. - 3.
 A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - 4.
+A final mark will be expressed in a whole mark, a half mark on a scale from 1.0 to 10.0.

+The meaning of the marks is as follows:

+9.5 - 10.0 Excellent

+8.5 - 9.0 Very good

+7.5 - 8.0 Good

+6.5 - 7.0 More than satisfactory

+6.0 Satisfactory

+4.5 - 5.5 Nearly satisfactory

+3.5 - 4.0 Unsatisfactory

-A final mark will be expressed in a whole mark, a half mark on a scale from 1.0 to 10.0. - The meaning of the marks is as follows: - 9.5 10.0 Excellent - 8.5 9.0 Very good - 7.5 8.0 Good - 6.5 7.0 More than satisfactory - 6.0 Satisfactory - 4.5 5.5 Nearly satisfactory - 3.5 4.0 Unsatisfactory - 1.0 3.0 Very poor - 5.
-If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and ninetenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
+1.0 - 3.0 Very poor

+- 5. If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
 If a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
-The following provisions apply in this respect: - The mark for a component of a subject will be expressed in tenths, in which case hundredths greater or equal to 0.05 are rounded up and hundredths smaller than 0.05 are rounded down. - A result for an interim examination or practical may be included in the determination of the final mark only if it is at least a 5.0. - 7.
+The following provisions apply in this respect: - The mark for a component of a subject will be expressed in tenths, in which case hundredths greater or equal to 0.05 are rounded up and hundredths smaller than 0.05 are rounded down; - A passing final grade for a course can only be earned when for all component examinations and practicals of that course at least a 5,0 is earned, and the average grade for all components is at least a 5.8. - 7.
 Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
 The definition that the other degree programme attributes to those marks will also be adopted.
-If the grade that results in a pass at in the other degree programme at this or another university is lower than 5.8, a result that is lower than 5.8 but still a passing grade is converted to a 'V' (pass).
-The provisions of Article 31 apply to final marks that are earned abroad. - 8.
-The provisions of sub-section 7 also apply to courses provided by another university that are administered under a Delft course code. - 9.
+If the grade that results in a pass at the other degree programme at this or another university is lower than 5.8 that result is converted to a 'V' (pass).

+- 8. Final marks that are earned in another degree programme at a foreign university will be adopted as a 'V' (pass).5 Additionally, the stipulations in article 31 apply. - 9.
+The provisions of sub-section 7 also apply to courses provided by another university that are administered under a Delft course code. - 10.
 If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit.

-Article 18 Registration and publication of exams and practical results
+Article 18 Registration and publication of examinations and practical results